Find out more

 There is a gentle mountain trail from Okama to the summit of Mt.
 Kumanodake, so you can easily go trekking this a popular course if you like mountain climbing or have experience in it.

-Overview of this plan
+Overview of this tour

 Be careful in winter!